MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-migrate.md

 Before you migrate your VMware VMs:

-- Make sure that you have replicated the VMware VM on your Azure Stack HCI cluster.
+- Make sure that you have replicated the VMware VMs on your Azure Stack HCI cluster.
 To replicate a VM, use the instructions in [Replicate VMware VMs to Azure Stack HCI using Azure Migrate](migrate-vmware-replicate.md).
 - Make sure the replication has completed and the migration status is **Ready to replicate**.